Please note that you can not enter this holiday on line - you must contact Lesley below.

 Our 2020 Members only Holiday Fri 17th-Sun19th April - Whitehall Farm Holkham Beach Holiday.
 A chance to ride on the very beautiful Holkham Beach.
 If you have ever dreamed of riding your horse on the beach then this is the holiday for you.

-£135 - Glamping (basically a fancy shed with 2 camp beds, electricity, heating, lights, small veranda).
+1 Glamping Pod (basically a fancy shed with 2 camp beds in each, electricity, heating, lights, small veranda).
 Based on two sharing.
-Includes use of shower/toilet block with fridges, freezer, microwave, kettle and washing up area.
+Includes use of shower/toilet block with fridges, freezer, microwave, kettle and washing up area. £135pp.

-£105 - Sleep in lorry, camp or bring a caravan.
-Includes use of shower/toilet block with fridges, freezer, microwave, kettle and washing up area.
+Sleep in own lorry, camping or bring a caravan.
+Includes use of shower/toilet block with fridges, freezer, microwave, kettle and washing up area. £105pp

 If you would like to go on this holiday please send Lesley an email email@example.com and she will contact you.